 Outdoor grows often cater to eco-conscious consumers looking for a naturally grown cannabis product.
 Often, high-volume operations that produce plants for extraction also grow cannabis outdoors.
 While outdoor cultivation may yield a high volume of beautiful buds, these operations are vulnerable to environmental elements such as pests and weather.
 Some outdoor grows lose more than half of their yield to extreme weather conditions and disease.

 Generally, cannabis positions are found in large cities in states that have legal cannabis laws.
 Many cultivation facilities are relegated to industrial parks in urban areas, while others flock to small towns in rural areas.
 Many rural counties have successfully stimulated their economies by welcoming the cannabis industry and cultivation.
 Their affordable land and pot-friendly regulations have attracted a surge of cannabis growers.

 Cannabis cultivation careers aren’t a dime a dozen, but there has been an increase of positions in this job sector in recent years.
 As more states continue to legalize medical and recreational cannabis, people with green thumbs will have more and more opportunities to take part in today’s “green rush.”
 If you’re interested in learning more about cannabis cultivation techniques to get your grow career started, enroll in Cannabis Training University’s certification program today.

-Earn your master grower certification online at the marijuana grow school.
-Get certified as a cannabis grower at the leading marijuana university.
+Earn your cannabis grower certification online at the marijuana grow school.
+Get certified in many aspects of the cannabis industry at the leading marijuana university.